Complex multiplication and Brauer groups of K3 surfaces: Fields of moduli and applications

-This confirms the results in \cite{IERONYMOU2015181} and \cite{DIAGONAL} about diagonal quartic surfaces. \item (Eisenstein integers).
-Put $E= \Q( \sqrt{-3})$.
-In this case the K3 class field of $E$ is $E$ itself, again.
+confirming the results in \cite{MR3590544} and \cite{MR2802504} about diagonal quartic surfaces. \item (Eisenstein integers).
+If $E= \Q( \sqrt{-3})$, the K3 class field of $E$ is again $E$ itself.
 Put $K=E$.
 The only prime of $\Z$ that ramifies in $E$ is $3$, with $(3) = (\sqrt{-3})^2 $.
 In particular, since $2$ does not ramify, thanks to Proposition \ref{H1} we have

-for every ambiguous ideal $I \subset \Oo_E$.
+for every invariant ideal $I \subset \Oo_E$.
 As before, let us proceed in computing these numbers.
 One can check that

 Write where the $q$'s are inert primes (i.e. $\equiv 2 \mod 3$) and the $p$'s are split (i.e. $\equiv 1 \mod 3$).
-Hence, Using this, we see that \begin{itemize} \item If $k=0$, then $| G_{K3,I}(E) | = 1$ if and only if $I= (2), (4), (5), (7)$; \item If $k=1$, then $| G_{K3,I}(E) | = 1$ if and only if $I = (\sqrt{-3}), (2 \sqrt{-3});$ \item if $k=2$, then $| G_{K3,I}(E) | = 1$ if and only if $I = (3);$ \item if $k=3$, then $| G_{K3,I}(E) | = 1$ if and only if $I = (3 \sqrt{-3});$ \item if $k>3$, then $| G_{K3,I}(E) | > 1$. \end{itemize} Hence we have the following possibilities for $\Br(\overline{X})^{\Gamma_K}$ (as isomorphism classes of abelian groups)
+Hence, Using this, we see that \begin{itemize} \item If $k=0$, then $| G_{K3,I}(E) | = 1$ if and only if $I= (2), (4), (5), (7)$; \item If $k=1$, then $| G_{K3,I}(E) | = 1$ if and only if $I = (\sqrt{-3}), (2 \sqrt{-3});$ \item if $k=2$, then $| G_{K3,I}(E) | = 1$ if and only if $I = (3);$ \item if $k=3$, then $| G_{K3,I}(E) | = 1$ if and only if $I = (3 \sqrt{-3});$ \item if $k>3$, then $| G_{K3,I}(E) | > 1$. \end{itemize} Hence, we have the following possibilities for $\Br(\overline{X})^{G_K}$ (as isomorphism classes of abelian groups)

-\item (Odd discriminant) Let $E$ be a quadratic imaginary field with $\mu(E) = \{ \pm1 \}$.
-Assume moreover that $2$ does not ramify in $E$, so that we can use Proposition \ref{H1} and forget about the term $H^1(E^{I,1})$.
-Put $K = F_{K3}(E)$ (the smallest possible).
-If an ambiguous ideal $I \subset \Oo_E$ satisfies $G_{K3,I}(E) = 1$, a computation analogous to the ones above shows that